Income Management policy

 2. Deliver efficient and effective rent accounting processes

-3. Ensure staff training and development to aid consistent
+3. Ensure staff training and development to aid consistent implementation and continuous improvement

 4. Provide the necessary tools for staff to carry out their tasks effectively

-5. Set targets and measurable outcomes from the work of individual officers
+5. Set targets and measurable outcomes from the work of individual officers and monitor performance

 6. Measure and benchmark performance and share experience and